polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The SAP HANA Administration Console System Monitor tab displays the System Monitor status.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image50.png "SAP HANA Administration Console, System Monitor tab")

+   > **Note**: Proceed to the next step even if the **Operational State** is not reporting that all services are started, as long as the output of the `crm_mon -r` command you ran in Exercise 6, Task 6 was correct.
+It typically takes a few minutes before the operational status is fully identified.

 12. Right click the **S03 (SYSTEM)** node and in the right click menu.
 Click **Configuration and Monitoring** followed by **Open Administration**.

     ![On the Systems node, S03 (System) is selected.
 From its right-click menu, Configuration and Monitoring is selected.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image51.png "Systems node")